-I’m a huge fan of Marvel’s Cinematic Universe (MCU).
+I’m a fan of Marvel’s Cinematic Universe (MCU).
 I think Disney and Marvel have done a great job releasing some great films that capture the imagination of viewers of all ages.

 Some of the films are better than others.
 Some of them probably shouldn’t have been made at all.